How to Protect Your Family's Skin: A Parent's UV Safety Guide

 Monitoring SunUp during the day:

-- Open SunUp and go to Settings → Family
+1. Open SunUp and go to the Activity Planner

-- Enter their name and age (age affects UV sensitivity calculation — children get more conservative estimates)
+4. Enter their age and gender (age affects UV sensitivity — children get more conservative estimates)

 The Statistics Every Parent Should Know